Skip to Content

 Van Staal VR – The Best High-End Spinning Reel for Braided Lines

-An all-star among spinning reels for braided lines, Van Staal VR, gives anglers everything they need to fight and reel in a trophy fish.
+An all-star among spinning reels for braided lines, Van Staal VR gives anglers everything they need to fight and reel in a trophy fish.
 The reel performs well in all weather conditions because its aluminum body is fully sealed and submersible.

 Its drag system is also waterproof and can handle between 25 and 40 lbs of pressure.
 Van Staal VR is equipped with MicroClick technology that improves tuning accuracy and lets you adjust the line tension in seconds.